Skip to content

 ServerMessage

 Messages received from the server.
-There are 24 variants.
+There are 32 variants.
 You don't parse these manually — they arrive as SignalFishEvent variants through the event channel.
+The mesh, delivery, and drain additions are sent only on a v3-negotiated connection.

 Rust